lmirabal8689/rgc/README.md

 ## Training a model
 This is an example of object annotation.
 Each object is bound and tagged (tagging is helpful for multiple classes within the same dataset).
-[This](http://www.robots.ox.ac.uk/~vgg/software/via/via-1.0.6.html) is what I used to annotate each image.
+[This](http://www.robots.ox.ac.uk/~vgg/software/via/via-1.0.6.html) webpage is what I used to annotate each image.
 ![](/assets/annotation.JPG)